 Header Required Supported Values Description Accept Yes RFC 2616, Section 14.1 Indicates to the server what media type(s) this client is prepared to accept. application/json shall be supported for requesting resources and application/xml shall be supported for requesting metadata.
-Accept- Encoding Yes RFC 2616, Section 14.4 Indicates if gzip encoding can be handled by the client Accept- Language No RFC 2616, Section 14.4 This header is used to indicate the language(s) requested in the response.
+Accept- Encoding No RFC 2616, Section 14.4 Indicates if gzip encoding can be handled by the client.
+If an Accept-Encoding header is present in a request and the service cannot send a response which is acceptable according to the Accept-Encoding header, then the service should respond with status code 406.
+Services should not return responses gzip encoded if the Accept-Encoding header is not present in the request.
+Accept- Language No RFC 2616, Section 14.4 This header is used to indicate the language(s) requested in the response.
 If this header is not specified, the appliance default locale will be used.
 Content-Type Conditional RFC 2616, Section 14.17 Describes the type of representation used in the message body. charset=utf-8 shall be supported for requests that have a body.
 Shall be required if there is a request body.
 Content-Length No RFC 2616, Section 14.3 Describes the size of the message body.
 An optional means of indicating size of the body uses Transfer-Encoding: chunked, which does not use the Content-Length header.
 If a service does not support Transfer-Encoding and needs Content-Length instead, the service will respond with status code 411.
-OData- MaxVersion No 4.0 Indicates the maximum version of OData that an odata-aware client understands OData-Version Yes 4.0 If provided, services shall reject requests which specify an unsupported OData version.
+OData- MaxVersion No 4.0 Indicates the maximum version of OData that an odata-aware client understands OData-Version Yes 4.0 Services shall reject requests which specify an unsupported OData version.
 Authorization Conditional RFC 2617, Section 2 Required for Basic Authorization User-Agent Yes RFC 2616, Section 14.43 Required for tracing product tokens and their version.
 Multiple product tokens may be listed.
 Host Yes RFC 2616, Section 14.23 Required to allow support of multiple origin hosts at a single IP address.
 Origin Yes W3C CORS, Section 5.7 Used to allow web applications to consume Redfish service while preventing CSRF attacks.
 Via No RFC 2616, Section 14.45 Indicates network hierarchy and recognizes message loops.
 Each pass inserts its own VIA.

-Max-Forwards No RFC 2616, Section 14.31 Limits gateway and proxy hops.
+Header Required Supported Values Description Max-Forwards No RFC 2616, Section 14.31 Limits gateway and proxy hops.
 Prevents messages from remaining in the network indefinitely.
 If-Match Conditional RFC 2616, Section 14.31 If-Match shall be supported for Atomic requests on AccountService objects.
 If-Match shall be supported on PUT and PATCH requests for resources for which the service returns ETags.

-Header Required Supported Values Description If-None-Match No RFC 2616, Section 14.31 If this HTTP header is present, the service will only return the requested resource if the current ETag of that resource does not match the ETag sent in this header.
+If-None-Match No RFC 2616, Section 14.31 If this HTTP header is present, the service will only return the requested resource if the current ETag of that resource does not match the ETag sent in this header.
 If the ETag specified in this header matches the resource's current ETag, the status code returned from the GET will be 304.